-The Evapolar is a smart and innovative air cooler.
-It helps cool down up to 33 sq. ft. of personal space.
+The Evapolar is a smart and innovative air cooler designed to cool down your personal space.
 The small portable swamp cooler cools, moisturizes, filters dust particles from the air, and makes it healthy for breathing.

-It is a heavy-duty window air cooler that is intended to cool down an area of 2000 sq. ft. and runs from 115 Volts.
-The outer body is rust- and UV light-resistant and is of high quality.
+It is a heavy-duty window air cooler intended to cool down an area of 2000 sq. ft. and runs from 115 Volts, which is enough to reduce the temperature in a single room.
+The outer body is rust- and UV light-resistant.

 The water pipe is fitted in the cooler for a continuous supply.
-It is pretty expensive, though, and the price starts from $685.
+It is pretty expensive, though, starting from $685.
 Moreover, it is heavy and not portable.